 Programmatic Monitoring of native arthropod species will yield reliable scientific information about the current status of these species, and trends in their population.
-The information will be useful to detect changes and trends due to the construction of the ATST.
+The information will be useful to detect changes and trends that may be due to the construction of the ATST.